proiacm/glamlex/README.md

 # Glamlex
 <!--- These are examples.
 See https://shields.io for others or to customize this set of shields.
 You might want to include dependencies, project status and licence info here --->

-Glamlex is a `Single Page App` built for a local salon owner.
+Glamlex is a `Single Page App` built using React.js for a salon owner.

 ![](https://i.imgur.com/r2Wh0dR.gif)